smaroki/metabolite-gene-pipeline/README.md

 **Output:**
 - Predicted SMILES

-**Note:** These SMILES can be used as input for the Original Pipeline (starting from Step 2) to proceed for further steps of gene prediction.
+**Note:** These SMILES can be used as input for the Original Pipeline (starting from Step 2) to proceed to further steps of gene prediction(Respective environment to be used).
-~ After getting the output folder,
+~ After getting the final output folder, run:-
+**Still in `py313_env`:**
+python validation_pipeline/sorted_gene_list_ENRICHR.py

+The resultant list of genes can be used directly in the ENRICHR WEB SERVER.

 ---

-### D. Optional — Cytoscape Network Table
+### D. Optional - Cytoscape Network Table

 **Environment:** `py312_env`
 ```bash